Dr. Ingrid Prosser answers questions about symptoms and treatments of this common, painful condition as well as how it affects fertility..

 What are the symptoms of endometriosis?

 Yes, risk factors for endometriosis include a family history of the condition.
-If you have a first degree relative (mother, sister) who has been diagnosed previously, you have an increased risk of developing endometriosis.
+If you have a first degree relative (mother or sister) who has been diagnosed previously, you have an increased risk of developing endometriosis.

 How do I know if I have endometriosis?